Polydile/dile-components/docs/crud/ajax-form.md

 --dile-ajax-form-cancel-button-hover-background-color | Cancel button hover background color style | transparent --dile-ajax-form-cancel-button-hover-text-color | Cancel button hover text color style | #303030 --dile-ajax-form-cancel-button-hover-border-color | Cancel button hover border color style | #303030

+### Attributes for Styling

+- **hiddefeedback**: When this attribute is set, the form does not display feedback messages.
+The `display` CSS property of the feedback element is set to `none`.
+- **inline**: When this attribute is set, the form is displayed inline (in a row).
+Additionally, feedback messages will not be displayed.

 ## Configuration